9-year-old tiger dies at Pilikula Biological Park

 The tiger, which was healthy and active till morning, suddenly collapsed and died, the Biological Park's Director H Jayaprakash Bhandary told DH.

-Though a veterinary doctor tried to revive it by treating the tiger immediately after it collapsed, the tiger breathed its last.
+Though a veterinary doctor tried to revive the tiger by treating it immediately after it collapsed, the tiger breathed its last.

 Oliver was born to Vikram and Shambhavi in the Biological Park.